 Answer: yes

-For firms with 10 - 19 registered representatives, phones must be recorded if 4 or more of their representatives previously worked for “offending firms.”
-With 5 of these representatives on staff, calls must be recorded.
+For firms with 10 - 19 registered representatives, calls must be recorded if 4 or more representatives previously worked for offending firms.
+Since 5 representatives meet that condition, calls must be recorded.

 One last one!